bereis01/rpsl_web/README.md

 fastapi run app/main.py
 ```

 The back-end server will be accessible through the informed URL.
-For more information on changing server instantiation parameters - such as address, port, number of workers, and such -, visit <a href="https://fastapi.tiangolo.com/reference/">FastAPI</a>.
+For more information on changing server instantiation parameters - such as address, port, number of workers, ... -, visit <a href="https://fastapi.tiangolo.com/reference/">FastAPI</a>.

 ## Front-end